 Local Planning Strategy

-In setting out the long-term planning directions for the city, the LPS must align with state planning policies and strategies in the local context and provide a detailed rationale for the zones and provisions of the city’s Town Planning Scheme.
+In setting out the long-term planning directions for the City, the Strategy must align with state planning policies and strategies in the local context and provide a detailed rationale for the zones and development standards set out in LPS 5.

 Subiaco Activity Centre Plan

-The City of Subiaco draft Activity Centre Plan was adopted by council at the Ordinary Council Meeting on Tuesday 20 September 2016 and a modified version was endorsed by the Western Australian Planning Commission on 14 November 2017.
+The Subiaco Activity Centre Plan was adopted by Council at the Ordinary Council Meeting on Tuesday 20 September 2016 and a modified version was endorsed by the Western Australian Planning Commission on 14 November 2017.
 The plan is a ten-year strategic planning document that will guide land use and development in the Subiaco Town Centre.
-You can download a copy of the plan using the links below:

 North Subiaco Structure Plan

-The North Subiaco Structure Plan was adopted by council in May 2017 and forwarded to the Western Australian Planning Commission for consideration and final approval.
+The North Subiaco Structure Plan was adopted by Council in May 2017.
+It is pending approval by the Western Australian Planning Commission.